Midwestern America is known for a lot of things, but y’know what it ISN’T known for? Metal music. Especially symphonic metal.

 By far the most important part of it all is YOU, the listener, who makes it all matter.
 Everything we do, the essential other half of it all, is sharing it with people like you.
 The truly amazing thing about the metal community is the way we all connect – musicians and listeners are no different from each other.
 We all love metal just the same!

-And like I said, because my health has prohibited the whole touring thing for now, this is the best way for us to connect with you.
 So please consider leaving a comment below this post – it would really mean a lot to hear from you about music, your thoughts on this story, or just life in general!

 Looking forward to hearing from you!